Secrets And Lies Of The 40 Greatest Spies In World History

 In reality: A double-agent working for the Soviet KGB

 George Blake was a British MI6 operative who became a communist double agent after being captured during the Korean War.
 Blake was posted to Berlin, from whence he provided much sensitive information to his handlers.
+Most famously, he compromised Operation Gold, a secret surveillance tunnel that the Western powers dug under the Soviet embassy.

 Blake also gave up the names of spies within the Soviet Union, costing them their lives.